NERSC/spack-infrastructure/README.md

 ## Slack Webhook

-In several job scripts, we push an automated message to a Slack channel.
+The [restart-gitlab.sh](https://software.nersc.gov/NERSC/spack-infrastructure/-/blob/main/restart-gitlab.sh) is responsible for restarting gitlab and sending slack notification to NERSC Slack at *#spack-infrastructure*.
 This action requires a Webhook URL which must be saved as a secret.
-The secret is called `SLACK_WEBHOOK`.
+The secret is called `SLACK_WEBHOOK` which can be updated at https://software.nersc.gov/NERSC/spack-infrastructure/-/settings/ci_cd.

 ## Contact